jsuereth/ottl-proposal/PROPOSAL.md

 The new `merge` operation could be erased in multi-phase compilation to a series of `set` operations.

-The `in` operator would proivde a mechanism to check lists/maps, solving https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/29289.
+The `in` operator would provide a mechanism to check lists/maps/keyvallists, solving https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/29289.